CouncilDataProject/cookiecutter-cdp-deployment/README.md

 ## Usage

-Install `cookiecutter` and use this template.<br>
+### Deploying Under the councildataproject.org Domain

+If you want your deployment under the councildataproject.org domain (i.e. https://councildataproject.org/seattle), you will need to fill out the ["New Instance Deployment" Issue Form](https://github.com/CouncilDataProject/cookiecutter-cdp-deployment/issues/new/choose).

+The Council Data Project team will help you along in the process on the issue from there.

+### Deploying Under Your Own Domain

+If you want to host your deployment under a different domain (i.e. Your-Org-Name.github.io/your-municipality), you will need to install `cookiecutter` and use this template.

-In a terminal with Python 3.5+ installed:
+In a terminal with Python 3.6+ installed:

 ```bash
 pip install cookiecutter